MiniMarius/PS5hunter/README.md

     `python manage.py runserver`

-5. Open a web browser and navigate to the local server address provided by Django.
-6. Follow the on-screen prompts to enter your search parameters and obtain the desired stock information.

 ## Frontend

-The frontend code for the PS5 Hunter project is hosted in a separate repository at [https://github.com/MiniMarius/PS5hunter_frontend](https://github.com/MiniMarius/PS5hunter_frontend).
+The frontend code for the PS5 Hunter project is a separate React project hosted in a separate repository at [https://github.com/MiniMarius/PS5hunter_frontend](https://github.com/MiniMarius/PS5hunter_frontend).

+To use the frontend, follow these steps:

+1. Clone the frontend repository to your local machine.
+2. Navigate to the project directory.
+3. Run the following command to install the required dependencies:

+    `npm install`

+4. Run the following command to start the React server:

+    `npm start`

+5. Open a web browser and navigate to the local server address provided by React.
+6. Follow the on-screen prompts to use the frontend and interact with the PS5 Hunter web scraping tool.

 ## Limitations